seawolf42/lessons/circuitpython/class_materials/exercise_thermistor.md

 Don't forget to use `print()` statements liberally to see what's going on in your code!

+## Experience Points

+See if you can modify this program so that all the pixels are lit but the color changes from bright red to bright blue as the temperature changes from ambient.

 ## References

 * [Docs » adafruit_circuitplayground.express](https://circuitpython.readthedocs.io/projects/circuitplayground/en/latest/api.html)